Letitia Collins, Member at Large

 After retiring in 2011 because of a spinal cord injury, she now resides in Cathedral City.
 Letitia created a website to raise awareness, provide support and information to those who have also been diagnosed with Transverse Myelitis as she was in 2010.
-Her road to recovery is documented at www.TransverseMyelitisRecovery.com.
-She is also the creator of RefocusedLives.org, a website highlighting people worldwide who are moving beyond their boundaries and showing the world that having a physical disability does not mean that they lack ability.
+Her road to recovery is documented at RefocusedLives.org, a website she created to highlight people worldwide who are moving beyond their boundaries and showing the world that having a physical disability does not mean that they lack ability.

 Letitia serves as a board member for Desert Ability Center whose goal it is to provide opportunities for people living with injuries or disabilities to get out into the community, be active, and live happy and productive lives.
 Letitia is the proud mother of a lovely daughter, and she is a serious photo enthusiast.

 Gary lives an active lifestyle and began riding bicycles in the early ‘70’s for sport, pleasure, and errands.
 He has ridden in Europe and many cities in the U.S. and quickly realized that off-street bike trails are much safer than riding with cars.

 His advocacy work began when serving as president of the local Desert Bicycle Club by encouraging Coachella Valley cities to improve cycling by installing bike lanes and better signage.